DJI adds an offline mode to its drones for clients with ‘sensitive operations’

 Discord shuts down alt-right server and accounts for ToS violations

-DJI is working on a “local data mode” for its apps that prevents any data from being sent or received from the internet.
+DJI is working on a “local data mode” for its apps that prevents any data from being sent to or received from the internet.
 The feature will be welcomed by many, but it’s hard not to attribute the timing and urgency of the announcement to the recent ban of DJI gear by the U.S. Army over unspecified “cyber vulnerabilities.”

 “We are creating local data mode to address the needs of our enterprise customers, including public and private organizations that are using DJI technology to perform sensitive operations around the world,” said Brendan Schulman, the company’s VP of Policy and Legal Affairs, in a press release.
 The new feature should arrive before the end of September.